mukhtar-github/beginners-guide-to-react/setup/setup.md

 Error boundaries have to be class components, and to create a class component with React, we're going to say class ErrorBoundary extends React.Component.
 In the body of our React class component, we're going to need a render method, and this is what's going to be rendered.
 It's basically the same thing as the body of our regular function components.

+Here, we're not going to render anything special with this ErrorBoundary.
+We're simply going to return this.props.children, so the React elements we return for this ErrorBoundary are going to be the same React elements that are provided to this ErrorBoundary as children.
+Let's go ahead and put those right here inside of this 'div'.

 ```javascript
 class ErrorBoundary extends React.Component {
   render() {